Sex Imagery, Censorship

-The problem is that the FBI has spent 30 years, hundreds of thousands, if not millions of dollars trying to find one snuff film in the United States and has reportedly never been able to locate one.
+The problem is that the FBI has spent 30 years and hundreds of thousands dollars trying to find one snuff film in the United States and has reportedly never been able to locate one.

 A film entitled Snuff was released in 1976.
 It was widely promoted as containing a snuff scene, which (just as planned by the promoters) set off a firestorm of opposition and publicity.
 The film opened in Indianapolis to an audience of 12 people, almost half of which were law enforcement people trying to collect evidence to arrest the people involved.

 What they discovered was a poorly faked death scene, which had simply been tacked onto an older film.
 The scene was far less convincing or graphic than the scenes we often see on prime-time television.

 But even after the film was exposed as a fake, numerous anti-porn groups were quickly organized, based on linking pornography with murder.
 Even the Meese commission, which we discussed earlier, grew out of the protest.

 The "Porn Made Me Do It" Defense